amirongit/notecode/algebra.md

 - takes a base & an argument
     - base is greater than 0
     - base is not eqaual to 1
-    - argument is not equal to 0
+    - argument is greater 0
 - returns the power to which the base must be raised to achieve the given argument
 #### Logarithm of one property
-- states that
 - if given base is equal to argument, the result is equal to 1
 - if given argument is equal to 1, the result is equal to 0

+### Properties of logarithms
+#### Product property of logarithms
+- logarithm of a product is equal to the sum of logarithms of the factors
+#### Quotient property of logarithms
+- logarithm of a fraction or quotient is equal to the difference of the logarithms of the numerator and the denominator
+#### Power property of logarithms
+- logarithm of a number raised to a power is equatl to the product of the power & logarithm of the number
+#### Inverse property of logarithms
+- a number raised to logarithm with the base of the same number results the argument
+- if the argument is equal to the base being raised by a power, result is the power

 ## Cool facts
 - equations in a single variable represent a single point in the line number ('x' axis)